HomeSafety News How to Use Your Security System to Keep an Eye on Your Teenager

 Wouldn’t it be nice if you could have an extra pair of eyes to keep watch over your teen when you cannot?
 Well, actually, you can—with a quality home security system.
 There are two primary ways that a home security system can help you with parenting teenagers who sneak out of the home: door and window alarms and security cameras.
 Plus—we’ve thrown in a few bonus ideas to help you keep your teen safe (and your anxiety level down).

-When your teenager sneaks out of the house, he will generally use either a door or window that is easy enough to sneak out of undetected by you, the parents.
+When your teenager sneaks out of the house, they will generally use either a door or window that is easy enough to sneak out of undetected by you, the parents.
 To prevent this from happening, you can install door and window alarms that will sound when the door or window is opened so that you’ll be alerted whenever someone exits or enters your home.

 You essentially have two options for these alarm systems.
 You can get a home security system that is controlled by a panel with a code and not give your teenager the code.
-However, if your teen needs to enter and leave the house when you are not home, say for school, a job, an errand or going out with friends, he will need that code to disable and enable the alarm as he comes and goes.
+However, if your teen needs to enter and leave the house when you are not home, say for school, a job, an errand, or going out with friends, they will need that code to disable and enable the alarm as he comes and goes.

 If you are having issues with your teen sneaking out or participating in dangerous behaviors around your home, a home security system may be just what you need to keep your child safe.
 For help figuring out which security system might do the job, you can use the SafeWise security system finder tool.
 This tool allows you to browse and compare different home security system options side by side so that you can determine which system might be best for you and your home security needs.